Close

 If your kid is a picky eater, the first thing that you need to establish is the root cause of it.
 This will help you deal with the situation in a better way.
 Even if your child is engrossed in something and is missing his meal times, it is best to leave him alone and let him come back to you whenever he feels hungry.

-Apart from being a good role model, letting your child decide his meal times, preferences and other such factors may help a long way in inculcating good eating habits in a child.
+Apart from being a good role model, letting your child decide his meal times, preferences, and other such factors may help inculcate good eating habits in a child.

-It is important to feed healthy food to your child, but not at the cost of force-feeding him.
-Talk to your doctor if your child is giving you a tough time with his meals.
+This was all about force feeding infants and toddlers and the harmful effects of doing so.
+It is important to feed your child healthy food, but not at the cost of force-feeding him.
+Talk to your doctor if your child is struggling with his meals.

 Also Read: